Children in the Holocaust: Medical experimentation

 He was known for experimenting with eyes.
 One of his particular studies regarded heterochromia iridum, a condition where people's eyes are differently colored.
 After he killed heterochromatics, he removed their eyes and sent them to Berlin for study.
 Another of Mengele's experiments with eyes involved attempts to change eye color by injecting chemicals into the eyes of living subjects.
 His experiments on dwarfs and people with physical abnormalities included taking physical measurements, drawing blood, extracting healthy teeth, and treatment with unnecessary drugs and X-rays.
 Many of the victims were sent to the gas chambers after about two weeks, and their skeletons were sent to Berlin for further study.
 Mengele sought pregnant women, on whom he would perform experiments before sending them to gas chambers.
 Witness Vera Alexander described how he sewed two Romani twins together back-to-back in an attempt to create conjoined twins.
 The children died of gangrene after several days of suffering.

-Auschwitz, First Hand Account of Children Being Burnt Alive

-On 25 July 1945 in Kraków, Judge Stanisław Żmuda (PhD) delegated to the Main Commission for the Investigation of German Crimes in Poland at the request, with the participation and in the presence of a member of the Main Commission, prosecutor Wincenty Jarosiński (PhD), pursuant to the Art.
-254, in connection with Art.
-107 and 115 of the Code of Criminal Procedure, interviewed the former Auschwitz concentration camp prisoner no. 26281 [Stanisława Rachwał née Surówka] as a witness.
-Having been advised of the criminal liability for making false declarations, the witness testified as follows:"Next to the crematoria were deep pits intended for burning those corpses which didn’t fit in the crematoria.
-I know that small children who arrived in transports at night were loaded into dump trucks, driven to the pits and “spilled” alive into the pits from the body of the truck which was automatically raised.
-The pits were already burning when the children were being thrown in.
-The horrible screams of the victims could be heard all over the female camp for one to three minutes."